 When this type of surface is provided with a hydrophobic surface chemistry, it creates a surface on which droplets of water completely ball up and freely roll-off.

 - Wetting and wetting transitions on copper-based super-hydrophobic surfaces N.J.
 Shirtcliffe, G. McHale, M.I.
 Newton, G. Chabrol and C.C.
-Perry, Langmuir.
-21 (3) (2005) 937-943
+Perry, Langmuir 21 (2005) 937-943